China to lower import tariffs on frozen pork, avocados from January 1

 The country brought in 35,909 tonnes of ferroniobium in 2018 and 37,818 tonnes for the first 10 months of this year.

-The tariff rate for frozen avocado was cut to 7% from the most-favored-nation duty of 30%, the ministry said.
+The tariff rate for frozen avocado was cut to 7% from the most-favoured-nation duty of 30%, the ministry said.

 China’s economy is expanding at its weakest rate in nearly 30 years and could face more downward pressure next year, but the government has vowed to keep growth within a reasonable range in 2020 and keep policies forward-looking and effective.